danvk/aoc2023/README.md

 - Inferred error return types mostly let you not think about errors.
 But this doesn't really feel that different than exceptions.
 - "Detectable undefined behavior" or whatever seems like a useful concept.
 - Slices are nice.
 Especially in the context of strings, they feel like a revival of the "Pascal string" as opposed to the null-terminated C string.
+- Understanding that everything is passed by value and copied (including structs) was the key insight for understanding Zig.
+A slice is a struct with a len and a ptr, and these are copied when you assign to a slice.
+I think I had a similar insight about either Go or Rust in the past.
+- Hash maps are just hard to use in Zig since you have to think about who owns the keys.

 ## References